aaranburu/Deep-Reinforcement-Learning-Nanodegree-Udacity/Report.md

 ## Learning algorithm

-The learning algorithm used is vanilla Deep Q Learning as described in original paper.
+The implemented learning algorithm is based on the Deep Q Learning approach originally described in Google´s DeepMind [Nature publication : "Human-level control through deep reinforcement learning (2015)"](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
 As an input the vector of state is used instead of an image so convolutional neural nework is replaced with deep neural network.
 The deep neural network has following layers:

 - Fully connected layer - input: 37 (state size) output: 128
 - Fully connected layer - input: 128 output 64